 Writing can be a fun and exciting time.
 Don’t let your head get all jumbled over styles, especially if you come across a difficult source like a blog or article with no author.
-Instead of losing your cool, follow these simple steps to citing sources with no author in APA.
+Instead of losing your cool, follow these simple steps to citing sources with no author in APA 6 format.

 No Author, No Problem for APA

 Style guides let you wrap everything up in a nice neat package.
 They even cover those sticky situations where no author is listed.
 And this can happen on any source, including a web page, manual, article or blog, to name a few.
-It’s easiest to break down the steps for each different one.
+It’s easiest to break down the steps for each different one in APA 6 style.

 Websites such as Wikipedia have multiple authors that are unknown.
 You don’t have to sweat it when it comes time for creating your works cited.
 Breaking down references for a web page in APA style is pretty simple.